Developing Human Capital

 In order to create an environment in which people with disabilities can play an active role in the workplace, the Tokyo Metropolitan Government selects companies in Tokyo that make distinctive, outstanding efforts to employ people with disabilities and recognizes them through the Excellent Company Awards for Employment of Persons with Disabilities.

 During the first three years of employment, Konica Minolta With You takes a long-term perspective in human resource development by providing employees with experience in a variety of tasks through job rotation while assessing their aptitudes.
 The company clarifies the type of person and skills it is looking for, and incorporates these into its own wage policy, and raises salaries based on individual abilities.

 Establishment of a Global HR Organization

 Konica Minolta, Inc. has set up a global human resources organization to develop personnel around the world and put the right people in the right positions.
 The aim is to realize a corporate group that continually provides new value to customers worldwide.
 The global human resources organization seeks to collaborate with senior management and relevant departments in order to promote individual skills and the capabilities of the entire Group.
-Various measures are being implemented such as making worldwide human resources visible, preparing individual career development plans, as well as assigning work based on individual career development plans, performing global job rotation, and providing training opportunities in and outside the company.
+Various measures are being implemented such as the visualization of talent at a global scale, making worldwide human resources visible, preparing individual career development plans, as well as assigning work based on individual career development plans, performing global job rotation, and providing training opportunities in and outside the company.
 A remuneration system is also being introduced to further motivate employees.